 These are spots in your love feasts, while they feast with you without fear,

 These apostates are described as “spots.”
 There are two meanings: (1) stains or (2) shoals, rocks covered by water.
-The waters may look safe to the captain of the ship, but he may be in danger of treacherous reefs.
+The waters may look safe to the ship captain, but he may be in danger of treacherous reefs.
 A captain of a ship might not see the shoals or rocks just beneath the surface.
 Hidden theological rocks that lie underneath the surface undetected are of great danger and can sink a local church.

 Pastors of local churches must be aware of possible incursions of false doctrine in the church.
 False teachers come into the church “without fear.”
 They have no fear of reprisal theologically because Christians naively accept them into their midst.
 They participate in evangelical circles without fear of being called on their false doctrine.
 No one dares to expose them.